Academic Calendar

 Academic Integrity

-To help students understand the expectations of the University of Manitoba, definitions for the types of prohibited behaviours are in the Student Academic Misconduct Procedure and provided below.
+To help students understand the expectations of the University of Manitoba, definitions for different types of prohibited behaviours are in the Student Academic Misconduct Procedure and provided below.

 (a) Plagiarism – the presentation or use of information, ideas, images, sentences, findings, etc. as one’s own without appropriate attribution in a written assignment, test or final examination.